 Seeing a show at Mount Baker Theatre (MBT) feels like a once-in-a-lifetime experience.
 But with over 400 events spread between the building’s three public spaces during each 365-day year, every “timeless” environment is in fact constantly changing.

-Who at MBT turns the Main Stage from a full production of Evil Dead the Musical with a semi-truck of sets and a fake blood splatter zone in the first five rows…into a full performance of the Whatcom Symphony Orchestra about 16 hours later?
-The hard work and talent of hundreds of skilled trades people and crew who work tirelessly behind the scenes—most of whom the audience will never see.
+Who at MBT turns the Main Stage from a full production of Rodgers + Hammerstein’s Cinderella with semi-trucks full of sets and magical pumpkins into a full performance of O Christmas Tea?
+The hard work and talent of hundreds of skilled tradespeople and crew who work tirelessly behind the scenes—most of whom the audience will never see.

 Although the number of crew needed varies depending on the scale of each production, it’s a lot more than you might think.
 Let’s meet them.